Civilians flee as two big Syria battles enter decisive phases

 President Tayyip Erdogan said Turkey had “largely solved the Afrin issue”.
 “We are nearing the end in Afrin,” he said.

-Reporting by Tom Perry and Dahlia Nehme in Beirut, Firas Makdesi in Damascus, Jack Stubbs in Moscow and Tom Miles in Geneva, Tuvan Gumrukcu in Turkey; Writing by Tom Perry; Editing by Peter Graff
+Reporting by Tom Perry and Dahlia Nehme in Beirut, Firas Makdesi in Damascus, Jack Stubbs in Moscow and Tom Miles in Geneva, Tuvan Gumrukcu in Turkey, Writing by Tom Perry, Editing by Peter Graff, William Maclean